jpodolski/ssbm-py/README.md

   - JSON formatted objects and save files for Matches, Tounaments, and Players
   - VoD tools for generating video titles, thumbnails, and timestamps

 *NOTE: Please understand that as this is an (relatively) untested work-in-progress, and no funcationality or features are guaranteed to work at any point in time.
-That being said, the master branch **should** almost never recieve an update that breaks any prior functionality.*
+That being said, the master branch **should** almost never recieve an update that breaks any prior functionality.
+Windows compatibility is in progress*

 ## Todo:

- - Warning dialogs for conflicts, +hidable
+ - Cross-platform Support
  - Autofill and player database implementation
- - Removable Scene Bubbles
  - Robust HTML Controls
- - User-addable info fields
- -
- -
+ - Character vs Character Stinger Transitions

 ## Setting up the application (Unix)